Infineon/mtb-example-fx2g3-slave-fifo-in/README.md

 Install a terminal emulator if you don't have one.
 Instructions in this document use [Tera Term](https://teratermproject.github.io/index-en.html).

-Install the **EZ-USB&trade; FX Control Center** (Alpha) application from the [Infineon Developer Center](https://softwaretools.infineon.com/tools/com.ifx.tb.tool.ezusbfxcontrolcenter).
+Install the **EZ-USB&trade; FX Control Center** (Alpha) application from [Infineon Developer Center](https://softwaretools.infineon.com/tools/com.ifx.tb.tool.ezusbfxcontrolcenter).

-This example requires no additional software or tools.
+### Optional Software

+[EZ-USB&trade; GPIF III Designer](https://softwaretools.infineon.com/tools/com.ifx.tb.tool.ezusbgpifiiidesigner) - EZ-USB&trade; GPIF III Designer, a desktop application that guides the process of defining general programmable interface and state machine to generate C source header for FX device family.

 ## Using the code example